 If this is your first time in the role as “head chef” to prepare the Thanksgiving Day feast for your family and/or friends, and you are new to making Homemade Cranberry Sauce, do not fear.
 This recipe with its fancy title may seem complicated, but it really isn’t.
 It is straight forward and you will do just fine.
 Trust us here at Wicked Good Kitchen. 🙂

 My friends, do yourself a favor this holiday season and add this magnificent cranberry sauce, Christmas Brandied Apple and Orange Cranberry Sauce, to your Thanksgiving Day menu for your family feast.
 You will be so glad you did.
 Hands down, it is our very favorite.
 It is truly the best Cranberry Sauce ever.

 Warmest wishes to you and your family for a very Merry Christmas!

 Below are Pinterest-friendly sized images to pin at Pinterest!

-There is nothing quite like homemade Cranberry Sauce made with whole spices, an apple cider reduction, chopped tart apple, fresh navel orange juice and zest, and sweetened just right, with a splash of Grand Marnier® orange brandy.
+There is nothing quite like homemade Cranberry Sauce made with whole spices, an apple cider reduction, chopped tart apple, fresh orange juice and zest, and sweetened just right, with a splash of Grand Marnier®.
 Cranberry Sauce on the Christmas table doesn’t get better than this!

 For the Apple Cider Reduction